Compile to Compress: Boosting Formal Theorem Provers by Compiler Outputs: Boosting Lean Provers with a Markovian Refining Process

 \section{Boosting Lean Provers with a Markovian Refining Process}

 In this section, we boost a given Lean prover into an adaptive refinement-augmented prover.
-Under the chain-of-distributions (CoD) framework, each refinement step only depends on the current failed proof attempt and the problem.
+Under the chain-of-distributions (CoD) framework, each refinement step only depends on the current state, because historical refinement attempts are implicitly encoded in Lean semantics.
 This Markovian treatment not only removes burden on LLM context lengths, but also leads to a simplified training procedure.
-Specifically, the training task becomes repairing one failed program instead of a history of failed attempts.

 Generally, existing chain-of-thought (CoT) provers generate responses in a ``thought + program'' format \cite{wang2025kiminaproverpreviewlargeformal,lin2025goedelproverv2scalingformaltheorem}.
-Accordingly, each refinement training instance is constructed as follows: the input is the refinement state $s_i$ encoded in natural language, the output contains analysis of current failure messages and the corresponding corrected Lean program.
-We combine Lean code $c$ and compiler messages $\Phi(c)$ using special tokens, based on the positional information in compiler messages (i.e., the line number).
-Details and examples are reported in Appendix~\ref{app:compiler_injection} and \ref{app:prompt_and_response}.
+Accordingly, each refinement training instance is constructed as follows: the input is the refinement state $s_i$, the output contains analysis of failure messages and the corrected Lean program.
+We combine Lean program $c$ and compiler messages $\Phi(c)$ using special tokens based on line number in compiler messages.
+Details, ablation studies and examples are reported in Appendix~\ref{app:compiler_injection} and~\ref{app:prompt_and_response}.